jorized/orbital-gradloh/README.md

               <ul>
                 - Feature includes:
                 <ul>
-                  <li>A side-menu which allow users to change their avatars, password, as well as their majors/minors (At their own risk) at any point in time.</li>
+                  <li>A side-menu which allow users to change their avatars, password (Mail OTP), as well as their majors/minors (At their own risk) at any point in time.</li>
                   <li>A FAQ section which allow questions regarding the application itself to be answered.</li>
                 </ul>
             </td>